Herseninstituut/.github/profile/README.md

 Netherlands Institute for Neuroscience
 ======================================

-The purpose of this page is to encourage software collaboration among the NIN and share resources with the rest of the neuroscience community.
+The purpose of this Github site is to encourage software collaboration among the NIN and share resources with the rest of the neuroscience community.
-If you are a member of the NIN and have a Github account, please email the NIN data manager Chris van der Togt <mailto:c.vandertogt@nin.knaw.nl> or Alexander Heimel from your NIN email account and give your Github username.
+If you are a member of the NIN and have a Github account, please email the NIN data manager Chris van der Togt <mailto:c.vandertogt@nin.knaw.nl> or Alexander Heimel from your NIN email account and give your Github username to get an invitation to become member.
+Once you are a member you can create your own github repositories under the umbrella of the Herseninstituut.

 Research Group and associated Github Sites
 ---------------